 - To remove challenging barriers, use a mix of tapping and wriggling.

-- Alternately, if you think you can get away with it, place your block on the weaker "leaning" side so the following player has to work harder to lift a block.
+- Alternately, if you think you can get away with it, place your block on the weaker "leaning" side so the following player must work harder to lift a block.

 - Plan your moves to undermine the structure and cause it to collapse on someone else.
 Important pieces should be removed from the bottom of the stack, and you should always aim to pick the best piece you can.